TP-online/Crypto-Flash-Transactions/README.md

 https://github.com/user-attachments/assets/99972df4-7282-4b90-b02a-29357ba899ef

+## Above is an older version of the bot☝🏻 Outdated now, but the commands still all work the same.
+Just lacking GUI update that the lower video has👇🏻
-## Here is a video of the updated bot.
-Sorry for the video quality, use the link below to see a HQ version on YouTube👇🏻
+## Below is a video of the updated bot👇🏻 Sorry for the video quality, use the link below it to see a HQ version on YouTube👇🏻

 https://github.com/user-attachments/assets/ae439b0c-ae1b-48a8-a665-02ff5ddeec19